Skip to main content

 • K-fold cross validation

-• Grouped k-fold cross validation
+• Grouped k-fold cross-validation

 • Custom holdout validation

-• Specifies a separate holdout dataframe.
+• This option specifies a separate holdout dataframe.

 • Automatic holdout validation